-If you just want to translate an existing course, the simplest way is to copy an existing course.
-Right now
+If you just want to translate an existing course, the simplest way is to copy the existing course.
+Right now,

 spanish-from-english is the most complete.
 So:

 coursesdirectory on the repository you cloned earlier.
-Make sure you also do the
+Make sure you also use the

 git checkoutcommand to create a new branch.